 You may elect to take a course with a grade of Satisfactory/Unsatisfactory (S/U).
-Forms are available in the Registration & Records Office (A-201).
-However, in addition to your signature, the signatures of your instructor and your advisor are required.
+Click here to access the online request form.
+However, in addition to your signature, the electronic signatures of your instructor and your advisor are required.
 You must file an S/U form with the Registration & Records Office through the 13th week of a Fall or Spring (16-week) semester, or before 85% completion of modular classes, Summer classes, or classes offered during the Winter intersession.

 You should discuss the ramifications of this decision to elect an S/U with your advisor and instructor.
 In addition, if you are planning to transfer to another college, you should be aware that an S/U grade may not be accepted.
 Please check with your transfer college on its requirements.
 Note: once this form has been filed, the decision is irreversible.